 Come on, Jack attack.
 Do you even know any atheists?
 Most atheists are agnostic atheists and don’t claim that they know there is no god.
-An atheist is someone who does not believe in god because there’s no goddamned (no holy) evidence for him.
+An atheist is someone who does not believe in god because there’s no goddamned (#NoHoly) evidence for him.
 We will live our lives as though there is no god, unless or until evidence for one is presented.
-Now, before you jump onto your apologetics gatling and start rapid-firing your “evidence” for god at me, you have to learn what actual evidence is.
+Now, before you jump onto your apologetics Gatling and start rapid-firing your “evidence” for god at me, you have to learn what actual evidence is.
 What you have, are arguments for god.
 It’s not the same thing.
-If you have, in fact, found irrefutable evidence that is falsifiable and demonstrable to anyone and everyone, well, then you need to collect both your Nobel Prize and a million bucks from the Randi Foundation.
+If you have, in fact, found demonstrable evidence that is falsifiable and repeatable for anyone and everyone, well, then you need to collect both your Nobel Prize and a million bucks from the Randi Foundation.

 Here are some examples of arguments for god that many mistake as evidence: